-What Can a Criminal Do With Your Driver’s License?
+What Can Someone Do With Your Driver’s License?

 There are few worse feelings than reaching for your wallet and finding nothing there.

 Your wallet is a goldmine for identity thieves.
 But they’re not just after your credit, debit, or Social Security cards.
-Your driver’s license can be the key that opens you up to all types of identity theft.
+Your driver’s license can be the key that opens the door for synthetic identity theft.

 Even worse, you don’t have to have your driver’s license stolen for criminals to use your ID.